swiftlang/swift-evolution/proposals/0294-package-executable-targets.md

 #### Through some other designation outside the manifest

-Since the intended executability of a target is an fundamental statement of purpose, it seems logical that this should be denoted in the package manifest.
+Since the intended executability of a target is a fundamental statement of purpose, it seems logical that this should be denoted in the package manifest.
 The Swift package manifest provides all the information other than what can be inferred from the file system.